Majoring in Religious Studies

 Student and faculty engagement

 You have abundant opportunities to work closely with faculty in Religious Studies.
-Our students have traveled with faculty to Bangladesh, Israel and Jordan, as well as to national conferences.
-Many religious studies students undertake independent studies with our faculty, exploring topics such as religion and contemporary media, indigenous responses to Christian missions, religion and popular culture, and memory and trauma.
-Advanced students in the major serve as teaching interns in courses such as “Introduction to Religion,” “Cults and Conversion” and “Religion and Public Life.”
-Additionally, the Religious Studies Student Advisory Board plans public events throughout the year on topics such as Jerusalem now and then, global expressions of Islam, and religion and food.
+Students learn about research in the field through paid research opportunities with faculty.
+Many of our students study away during their third year to further develop research skills.
+Religious Studies students have the opportunity to undertake independent studies with our faculty.
+Topics for independent studies have included: Islam and Secularism, religion and contemporary media; indigenous responses to Christian missions; religion and popular culture, and; memory and trauma.
+Advanced students in the major can serve as teaching interns in courses such as “Islam and the U.S.” and “Religion and Public Life.”
+Additionally, the Religious Studies Student Advisory Board plans public events throughout the year on pressing issues such as global expressions of Islam, and religion and food.

 The study of religion moves fluidly between the classroom and the world at large.
 You can pursue the study of religion in conjunction with international relations, economics, the arts, law and politics.
-Our department regularly partners with the College’s interdisciplinary centers, including the Toor Cummings Center for International Studies and the Liberal Arts, the Holleran Center for Community Action and Public Policy and the Center for the Comparative Study of Race and Ethnicity (CCSRE).
+Some students have focused on social justice action, environmental issues, and the role of religion in secular societies.
+Our department regularly partners with the College’s interdisciplinary centers, including the Toor Cummings Center for International Studies and the Liberal Arts (CISLA), the Holleran Center for Community Action and Public Policy and the Center for the Critical Study of Race and Ethnicity (CCSRE).